Master of Public Service & Administration

 - End of January through early February – App status updates and interview invitations are sent via email.

-- February – Interviews completed.
+- February – Interviews conducted.

 - February 17-18 – Those invited to interview are also encouraged/invited to attend the Bush School MPSA Campus Visit Weekend.